almenscorner/IntuneCD/README.md

 - Creation of configurations if they cannot be found by the script
 - For compliance, all rules are now backed up and can be updated

-**Note** that since this version includes assignments, additional API permissions are needed.
+:eyes: **Note** that since this version includes assignments, additional API permissions are needed.
 Refer to the required permissions below.

 ## Install this package
 ```python